mervlot/mervlot/README.md

 </div>

 ##  **Mervlot**
-Mervlot is a place were ehere marvel meets innovation
+Mervlot is a place were marvel meets innovation
 ##  **my portfolio**
 Mervlot Tech: Portfolio of Ogunmuyiwa Muhammad